adtzlr/felupe/README.md

 - Deactivate clamped boundary (`clamped=False`) as default option for uniaxial loading `dof.uniaxial`.
 - Rename `mesh.as_discontinous()` to `mesh.disconnect()`.
 - Rename `constitution.Mixed` to `constitution.ThreeFieldVariation`.
+- Rename `unstack` to `offsets` as return of dof-partition and all subsequent references.
 - Import tools (`newtonrhapson`, `project`, `save`) and constitution (`NeoHooke`, `LinearElastic` and `ThreeFieldVariation`) to FElupe's namespace.

 ## [1.1.0] - 2021-10-30